 Multiple-choice questions are one of the most widely used methods of testing students’ knowledge.
 If you are a freelance writer for higher education or K-12 companies, you could be creating student assessment questions for a test bank, for a student study guide, or for a student companion website — or you may be a teacher creating your own tests.

-for 20-plus years for at least a fifty different college textbooks published by companies like Pearson Education, Cengage, and McGraw-Hill, (along with several education project management companies) and in disciplines ranging from history and political science to geography, earth sciences, and biology.
+for 20-plus years for at least a fifty different college textbooks published by textbook publishing companies like Pearson Education, Cengage, and McGraw-Hill, (along with several education project management companies) and in disciplines ranging from history and political science to geography, earth sciences, and biology.
 In those two decades I’ve probably written 50,000 or more multiple-choice questions.

 I’ve also been a student of how to create the best questions, and I’ve distilled all my experience and knowledge in the 30 techniques below.